 Cost: free to Scottsdale schools

-Scottsdale Community Partners (SCP) will be holding their annual Alli Ortega Empty Bowls Fundraiser in the lobby entrance of the event in SkySong Building 1, 1475 N. Scottsdale Road.
-There will be bowls crafted by SUSD students and the Scottsdale community available for purchase, in addition to an online auction featuring class bowls, art, and various goods donated by the community.
+Scottsdale Community Partners (SCP) will hold their annual Alli Ortega Empty Bowls Fundraiser at the Scottsdale Family ArtsFest at SkySong on March 21 – 22, 2025.
+Bowls crafted by SUSD students will be available for purchase.
 Funds raised will support all SCP programs, in partnership with the City of Scottsdale Human Services, such as the Vista del Camino Food Bank, Back-to-School, and Healthy Packs weekend food program for SUSD students.

 Empty Bowls Program History